 If there’s one place in London that summons up the very biggest and brightest of holiday shopping then it must be Oxford Street.
 This grand thoroughfare is decked out with holiday lights and themed decorations each year from from early November and often kicks off the Christmas season when the lights are switched on.
-This year the grand event takes place on November 6th and the lights will be up until January 4th.
 The switch on is a huge event with music performances and celebrity appearances leading up to the actual turning on of the lights.
 Start your Oxford Street shopping adventure at Marble Arch at the corner of Hyde Park and walk east.
-Along the way you’ll pass huge and very popular shopping spots like Primark as well as familiar shop names and British high street classics like Top Shop.
+Along the way you’ll pass huge and very popular shopping spots like Primark, as well as familiar shop names and British high street classics like Top Shop.
 Save time for exploring the grand department stores like Selfridges, Marks & Spencer and John Lewis.
 You’ll find it all on Oxford Street!

-London Perfect Shopping Tip: If it all gets to be a little much on Oxford Street, duck into the alleyway just past James Street leading to St. Christopher’s Place.
+Christmas Shopping in London Tip: If it all gets to be a little much on Oxford Street, duck into the alleyway just past James Street leading to St. Christopher’s Place.
 You’ll see it marked by a few signs so it’s not too hard to spot.
 St. Christopher’s Place and the surrounding alleyways are surrounded by cute little shops, pubs and restaurants with a more intimate feel than Oxford Street.

 Covered with whimsical holiday lights and always a busy shopping area, Regent Street is another holiday shopping spot you won’t want to miss.
-This year the lights and decorations will add to the festive atmosphere from November 16th to January 5th.
-The switch on will take place on a Sunday when the whole street will be traffic free to make way for a big party with music and even a fireworks display after dark.
+During the switch on the whole street is traffic free to make way for a big party with music and even a fireworks display after dark.
 Now that’s the way to kick off your holiday shopping with a bang!
 Just off Regent Street, don’t forget to stop in Liberty of London to see their beautiful Christmas decoration area and wander through this iconic London shopping experience.

-London Perfect Shopping Tip: If you have children on your shopping list then you’ll want to visit Hamleys on Regent Street.
+Christmas Shopping in London Tip: If you have children on your shopping list then you’ll want to visit Hamleys on Regent Street.
 Founded in 1760, it’s the world’s oldest toy store!
 It has called Regent Street home since 1881, and the holiday toys and teddy bears make the perfect Christmas gift.

 For a Christmas shopping atmosphere of a slightly funkier kind, head to Carnaby Street just off Regent Street.
-Brightly coloured shopfronts, stylish stores and restaurants and wild Christmas decorations make this one of the most unique shopping spots in London.
+Brightly colored shopfronts, stylish stores and restaurants and wild Christmas decorations make this one of the most unique shopping spots in London.
 Two years ago the Christmas decorations were dedicated to the Rolling Stones and last year the street was decked out with big red robins.
-This year’s theme is music and fashion, which truly captures the spirit of Carnaby Street.
 Join in the fashionable fun and festive spirit on November 13th for the Shopping Party and Christmas Light Switch On, which offers 20% off at hundreds of shopping spots.

-London Perfect Shopping Tip: Don’t make a fashion faux pas and show up for the Carnaby Shopping Party and Christmas Light Switch On without your ticket.
-The party is November 13th from 5-9pm with the switch on of the lights at 6:30pm.
+Christmas Shopping in London Tip: Don’t make a fashion faux pas and show up for the Carnaby Shopping Party and Christmas Light Switch On without your ticket.
+The party is in November with the switch on of the lights at around 6:30pm.
 Get your free ticket here!

 It’s not Christmas in London without a trip to Harrods!
 Start your visit with a stroll along Brompton Road to see the lavish holiday window displays.
 Last year’s Harrods Express theme captured the elegance of old world travel with the sumptuous Harrods touch.
 After catching a glimpse of the holiday windows, head inside to check out the Christmas Shop with its huge selection of holiday decorations and gifts.
 Why not pick out a few decorations for your Christmas tree to remember a marvelous holiday trip to London?

-London Perfect Shopping Tip: For the foodies on your shopping list, take time to explore the Harrods gourmet Food Halls.
+Christmas Shopping in London Tip: For the foodies on your shopping list, take time to explore the Harrods gourmet Food Halls.
 You’ll find a massive choice of the very best chocolates, sweets, teas, coffees and more!

 Sloane Square & King’s Road

-If you’re looking for a fabulous selection of shops all in one place but with a more intimate scale than the big shopping streets like Oxford and Regent Street, then mark your maps and plan a day shopping in Chelsea.
+If you’re looking for a fabulous selection of shops all in one place, but with a more intimate scale than the big shopping streets like Oxford and Regent Street, then mark your maps and plan a day shopping in Chelsea.
 Starting from Sloane Square you’ll want to pop into Peter Jones to see their Christmas decorations and fabulous gift selection.
-Then make your way to Duke of York Square nearby where the Christmas shopping spirit will be kicked off with a celebration on November 8th with carols, reindeer, free gift wrapping and the light switch on at 5:30pm.
-Father Christmas will even be there himself!
+Then make your way to Duke of York Square nearby where the Christmas shopping spirit is kicked off with a celebrationion November with carols, reindeer, free gift wrapping and the light switch on.
+Father Christmas is even usually there!

 Strolling down King’s Road is always a shopping pleasure, but during the holidays with the lights, Christmas windows and festive atmosphere it’s over the top fun.
 There’s just the right blend of fashion shops and restaurants and coffee shops so you can pop in and warm up with a hot chocolate or rest your feet over lunch before hitting the shops again.

-London Perfect Shopping Tip: While you’ll find branches of the Neal’s Yard natural skin care shops around London, the original shop in Neal’s Yard is our favourite.
+Christmas Shopping in London Tip: While you’ll find branches of the Neal’s Yard natural skin care shops around London, the original shop in Neal’s Yard is our favorite.
 Perfect for a bit of pampering while out holiday shopping or for lovely organic gifts that you won’t find back home.

 Piccadilly, St James & Jermyn Street

-London Perfect Shopping Tip: While exploring the Piccadillly area, don’t forget to walk through the shopping arcades like the Burlington Arcade and the Piccadilly Arcade, which are decked out with holiday lights.
+Christmas Shopping in London Tip: While exploring the Piccadillly area, don’t forget to walk through the shopping arcades like the Burlington Arcade and the Piccadilly Arcade, which are decked out with holiday lights.
 You’ll even find a Ladurée at the entrance to the Burlington Arcade if you’re having a craving for macarons!

-London Perfect Shopping Tip: Who doesn’t love a good sale, right?
+Christmas Shopping in London Tip: Who doesn’t love a good sale, right?
 For you shoppers who love scoring a great deal, then you won’t want to miss TK Maxx on High Street Kensington.
 The sister company of TJ Maxx in America, this discount shopping store has an even better selection and features a Gold Label section with designer labels.

 Even seasoned London shoppers may not have visited Marylebone, yet it’s just a short stroll north of Oxford Street.
 Follow Marylebone Lane as it squiggles up to Marylebone High Street, which is absolutely charming London shopping spot.
 Lined with fashion and home boutiques, cute cafés and pubs and food shops, it’s a quaint and fun diversion from the crowds along Oxford Street.
 We’re particularly fond of Daunt Books, The Natural Kitchen, Divertimenti and the beautiful Diptyche candle store.

-London Perfect Shopping Tip: For a taste of France, stop in and pick out some of the fabulous pastries at La Pâtisserie des Rêves on Marylebone High Street to enjoy after dinner at your London Perfect vacation rental.
+Christmas Shopping in London Tip: For a taste of France, stop in and pick out some of the fabulous pastries at La Pâtisserie des Rêves on Marylebone High Street to enjoy after dinner at your London Perfect vacation rental.

 Museum Gift Shops

-London Perfect Shopping Tip: Pop into the London Transport Museum in Covent Garden to explore London’s transportation history and to enjoy shopping for great memorabilia and gifts in the shop.
+Christmas Shopping in London Tip: Pop into the London Transport Museum in Covent Garden to explore London’s transportation history and to enjoy shopping for great memorabilia and gifts in the shop.